“Hip Hop Spread across the atlas” | part one: The Marol Art Tapes

 We go on the ground with the infamous collectives: 59 Assembly in Mumbai's Marol Art Village and the Lehar Movement in Chandigarh, to witness a scene that feels like a spiritual echo of the 1990s Bronx, yet is uniquely, authentically Indian.

-Translated for a global audiences, this short documentary is an invitation to see where the next wave of global Hip Hop is really being built.
+Translated and captioned in English for a global audiences, this short documentary is an invitation to see where the next wave of global Hip Hop is really being built.
 It’s a story for anyone who knows that the culture is bigger than borders.